William B. Ebbert: 1861–1865: 1st Regiment, West Virginia Infantry Volunteers

-Only 15 years old when he enlisted in 1861, William B. Ebbert rose from Private to Sergeant Major by 1864.
-Soon after, West Virginia Governor Arthur Boreman commissioned William B. Ebbert as a First Lieutenant at the age of 18.
-Colonel Weddle then appointed Ebbert as Acting Adjutant.
+Only 15 years old when he enlisted in 1861, Ebbert rose from private to sergeant major by 1864.
+Soon after, West Virginia Governor Arthur Boreman commissioned William B. Ebbert as a first lieutenant at the age of 18.
+Colonel Weddle then appointed Ebbert as acting adjutant.

 Ebbert fought in many famous American Civil War battles, including battles in the Shenandoah Valley (Winchester, Port Republic, and Second Bull Run).
 He had lied about his age so he could enlist in the Union Army in 1861 at the age of 15.
-Ebbert served in the 1st West Virginia Infantry Volunteers, Company A and later in Company H. (His father, John Van Kirk Ebbert, enlisted in 1861 at age 46, and served as a Sergeant in Company I, 1st West Virginia Infantry Volunteers, and later as Corporal, Independent Pennsylvania Battery H, Light Artillery.)
+Ebbert served in the 1st West Virginia Infantry Volunteers, Company A and later in Company H. (His father, John Van Kirk Ebbert, enlisted in 1861 at age 46, and served as a sergeant in Company I, 1st West Virginia Infantry Volunteers, and later as corporal, Independent Pennsylvania Battery H, Light Artillery.)

 Ebbert often faced troops led by Stonewall Jackson, and engaged in battles in the Shenandoah Valley, Virginia, under General Shield, General Sheridan, and others.

 His first engagement was near Winchester on March 25, 1862.
 He wrote:

 we drove back Jackson.
 We were under the hottest fire at Port Republic afterwards, where we lost nearly half my company -were defeated, routed, and pursued for 14 miles by Confederate cavalry, which never ceased firing on us during our retreat.